Does home insurance cover wildfires? (2026)

 CoverageWhat it Covers

-DwellingRepair or replacement value of your home
+DwellingRepair or replacement of your home

-LiabilityLegal and medical bills for injuries on the property
+Personal LiabilityLegal and medical costs for injuries

 Compare RatesStart Now →